oslabs-beta/Kubernautical/README.md

     ` helm upgrade -i prometheus prometheus-community/prometheus \
     --namespace prometheus \
     --set alertmanager.persistentVolume.storageClass="standard-rwo",server.persistentVolume.storageClass="standard-rwo"`
+  *STORAGE CLASS SHOULD BE DIFFERENT DEPENDING ON WHAT CLUSTER YOU ARE RUNNING*
+### Loki

       <br><br>
 ### Terminal Commands
 1. Fork this repository and clone it onto your local machine: